ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    widget0-application2   r006-fa51e99e-bd93-4451-a4eb-76eed9939d3c   vpc    crn:v1:bluemix:public:is:us-south:a/713c783d9a507a53135fe6793c37cc74::vpc:r006-fa51e99e-bd93-4451-a4eb-76eed9939d3c   ACTIVE
    ```

-The DNS configuration can be created, edited and displayed using the ibm cloud console.
-Navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and investigate.
+1. Optionally navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and investigate.

-## Create the shared microservice and associated DNS record (Shared Team)
+## Create the shared micro-service and associated DNS record (Shared Team)
 {: #shared}
 {: step}

-Change directory, generate an API key in the local.env and become a member of the shared access group:
+1. Change directory, generate an API key in the local.env and become a member of the shared access group:

    ```
    team=shared